geoserver/geoserver/doc/en/developer/source/source.rst

 -----------------------

 Git is a distributed versioning system which means there is strictly no notion of a single central repository, but many distributed ones.
-Including:
+For GeoServer these are:

-* The **canonical** repository located on github that serves as the official authoritative copy of the source code for project
+* The **canonical** repository located on Github that serves as the official authoritative copy of the source code for project
-* Developers **forked** repositories that are also hosted on github.
-These repositories generally contain everything in the canonical repository and as well any feature or topic branches an individual developer is working.
+* Developers' **forked** repositories that are also hosted on Github.
+These repositories generally contain everything in the canonical repository, as well any feature or topic branches an individual developer is working.
-* A developers **local** repository that work is actually done in.
+* Developers' **local** repositories that work is actually done in.

 Even though there are numerous copies of the repository they are essentially the same because they have a common history.
-This is the magic of git.
-Any repository that interact seamlessly with another repository as long as they share a common history.
+This is the magic of git!
+Any repository can interact seamlessly with another repository as long as they share a common history.

 A local repository contains a number of *remote* references to repositories hosted on github.